-The year-round running McDonald’s Monopoly, is, in some circles seen as something of a joke.
-No-one ever seems to win anything on it, unless you’re perhaps partial to a gratis McFlurry.
+The year-round running of McDonald’s Monopoly, is, in some circles seen as something of a joke.
+No one ever seems to win anything on it, unless you’re perhaps partial to a gratis McFlurry.
 That’s if you’re lucky.
 It doesn’t stop people from trying to win – after all, we all love a freebie, or perhaps the lure of some extra cash.

 The Odds Stacked Against Players to Start with

 This is one of those games which, even looking at the odds a casual punter could tell they’re stacked against you.
 They’re utterly rotten.
-Stats coming from Business Insider reckon that players have a:
+Stats coming from Business Insider reckon that players have:

 - 1 in 602 million chance of getting Boardwalk